 Proposed Legislative Change in New Jersey

 Since Baby M., New Jersey courts have attempted to address the constantly developing scenarios involving assisted reproduction.
 This has been challenging due to the competing legal rights of the various individuals involved.
 Courts have left it to the legislature to make major changes in the law.
 In June of 2015, a bill (S866/A2648) that would have validated gestational surrogacy contracts complying with certain detailed requirements, including medical and psychological prescreening evaluations for potential surrogates, passed both houses in the New Jersey legislature.
 The new law would have permitted pre-birth parentage orders for intended parents using gestational surrogates.
 It would also have regulated the kinds of reasonable expenses, including medical fees, legal fees and living expenses during pregnancy and post-partum recovery, that intended parents can legally pay surrogates.
 On June 30, 2015, Governor Christie vetoed this bill.
 In early 2016, the bill’s sponsors reintroduced it as A910/S1238.

 Proceeding with a Surrogacy Arrangement in New Jersey

 The current state of the law does not mean that New Jersey couples cannot use surrogates to complete their families.
 It does however, mean that this choice must be made carefully and with full knowledge of the applicable laws and the risks for all parties.
 There are surrogacy programs available for New Jersey parents.
 If you wish to use a surrogate, obtain as much information as possible from different programs regarding procedures and costs.
 Above all, be sure that both you and your surrogate have attorneys with legal expertise and experience with surrogacy.

-For help at any stage of the process of expanding your family through assisted reproduction, schedule your free consultation today.
+For help at any stage of the process of expanding your family through assisted reproduction, request and initial consultation today.
 Secure your family’s future.
 Call today: (888) 888-0919.